-Meet Daleen Engelbrecht, one of PLC's Senior School Psychologists.
+Meet Daleen Engelbrecht, PLC's Lead Psychologist.
 We asked Daleen a few questions to get to know her better!

 Who inspires you most?